-THe same holy scripture saith again : describing both their terrifying struggles and their everlasting crowns, These are they who are come out of great tribulation, and have washed their robes, and have made them white in the blood of the Lamb.
-For the martyrs washed their robes in the blood of the Lamb: while their members, which in the eyes of the unwise seemed to be dishonoured by the filth punishments: thus rather cleansed from all contagion by the blood of Christ poured out upon them, moreover also render blessed light worthy of immortality, which likewise have been washed in the blood of the
+→He same Holy Scripture saith Uagain : describing both their their terrifying struggles and everlasting crowns, These are they who are come out of great tribulation, and have washed their robes, and have made them white in the blood of the Lamb.
+For the martyrs washed their robes in the blood of the Lamb: while their members, which in the eyes of the unwise seemed to be dishonoured by the punishments: thus rather cleansed from all contagion by the blood of Christ poured out upon them, moreover also render blessed light worthy of immortality, which likewise have been washed in the blood of the Lamb.

-Lamb.
 Therefore, it saith, they are before the throne of God, and they serve him day and night in his temple.
 It is not laborious, but a lovable and desirable service: to attend constantly in the praises of God.
 For day and night do not properly signify the vicissitude of time: but <its> perpetuation in a figurative sense.
 For there shall be no night there, but one day is better in the courts of Christ above thousands: where God shall wipe away all tears from their eyes and give a voice of rejoicing and of eternal salvation in the tabernacles of the just.
 Through him which liveth and reigneth God.
 For ever and ever, amen.
 But thou.

-Gospel [According to Matthew v.
+The Gospel [According to Matthew v.
 1. Lesson vij.

 T that time :] Seeing the multitudes [: Jesus went up into a mountain.
 And when he was set down : his disciples came unto him.
 And that which followeth.]
-33 one God, through the holy prophets and his servants, according to the most orderly distribution of the times, gave lesser precepts to a people whom it behooved to be bound by fear: and by his Son greater to a people: whom he had already determined to be delivered through charity.
+65 most orderly distribution of the times, gave lesser precepts to a people whom it behooved to be bound by fear: and by his Son greater to a people: whom he had already determined to be delivered through charity.
 But when lesser are given to lesser: and greater to greater, they are given by him who alone knew a fitting remedy to be furnished for the human race.
 Moreover he teacheth sitting: which pertaineth to the dignity of a master.
-And his disciples came to him: that hearing his words they might be even closer to the body: who likewise drew near in mind to fulfil <his> commandments.
+And his disciples came to him: that hearing his words they might be even closer to <his> body: who likewise drew near in mind to fulfil <his> commandments.
 Mystically, even the sitting of the Lord is his incarnation: because unless the Lord had become incarnate, the human race would not have been able to come to him.
 But.